-3.2 Early Years Foundation Stage Curriculum
+3.3 Early Years Foundation Stage Curriculum

-All classes follow the International Early Years Foundation Stage Curriculum that complies with the National Curriculum standards of Great Britain and the U.S.A.
+All classes follow the Norwegian framework plan and the internationally recognised Early Years Foundation Stage (EYFS)Curriculum that complies with the National Curriculum standards of Great Britain and the U.S.A.

-- Focused exploration of natural phenomena, technology, and living things using observation, description and experimentation.
-Some examples include dinosaurs, electricity, fireworks, states of water, materials, Outer Space, various animals and insects. - Using the children's own powers of curiosity and interest to direct topics for exploration - Hands-on experience and focus on the use of all five senses during exploration both in class and outside - Visual documentation of observations and experiences - Focus on comparing for similarities, differences and changes - Children use a camera to capture nature and moments in their day. - · Weekly learning and art activities on the computer for child use - Fostering a respect for the natural world and a sense of responsibility to take care of The Earth and our environment through outdoor and classroom activities and discussions.
+Focused exploration of natural phenomena, technology, and living things using observation, description, and experimentation.
+Some examples include dinosaurs, electricity, fireworks, states of water, materials, Outer Space, various animals and insects.

+- Using the children's own powers of curiosity and interest to direct topics for exploration - Hands-on experience and focus on the use of all five senses during exploration both in class and outside. - Visual documentation of observations and experiences. - Focus on comparing for similarities, differences and changes - Children use a camera to capture nature and moments in their day. - · Weekly learning and art activities on the computer for child use - Fostering a respect for the natural world and a sense of responsibility to take care of The Earth and our environment through outdoor and classroom activities and discussions.